SEQUOIA End-to-End

 Keyvisual image main

-The SEQUOIA End-to-End project aims to develop transparent, automated, and controllable end-to-end solutions for the industrial use of hybrid quantum applications and algorithms through holistic quantum software engineering.
+The SEQUOIA End-to-End project worked to develop transparent, automated, and controllable end-to-end solutions for the industrial use of hybrid quantum applications and algorithms through holistic quantum software engineering.

 Quantum computing offers great potential to advance classical computation running on current high-performance computing (HPC) infrastructures to a new level.
 Although quantum computing is still in its infancy, the arrival of the first quantum computers (QC), such as the IBM Q System One, now enables academia and industry to begin developing exciting solutions that are not feasible on current computer systems.

-The project SEQUOIA End-to-End will enable researchers and industry stakeholders to evaluate the opportunities that quantum computing offers, and together to test them on real-world scenarios from a multitude of application domains, such as manufacturing, robotics, energy, mobility, and the health sector, to name but a few.
-SEQUOIA End-to-End focuses on three key areas:
+The project SEQUOIA End-to-End enabled researchers and industry stakeholders to evaluate the opportunities that quantum computing offers, and to test them on real-world scenarios from a multitude of application domains, such as manufacturing, robotics, energy, mobility, and the health sector, to name but a few.
+SEQUOIA End-to-End focused on three key areas:

 Transparency and further development of the quantum software development process

-The objective is to tackle current challenges that were identified in the current development process, starting with the identification of an industrial quantum computing use case, continuing with the selection of an optimal QC algorithm, and ending with the execution on a quantum computer and the evaluation and interpretation of results.
-Here, problem-specific algorithm design for hybrid applications is key.
+SEQUOIA End-to-End tackled current challenges that were identified in the current development process, starting with the identification of an industrial quantum computing use case, continuing with the selection of an optimal QC algorithm, and ending with the execution on a quantum computer and the evaluation and interpretation of results.
+Here, problem-specific algorithm design for hybrid applications was key.

 Quantum software engineering